 Other throwing items vary in terms of combat effectiveness, and some of them are not meant for killing at all.

 Shields are 1-Handed "weapons" that do not deal damage but instead allow the player to block a limited amount of incoming damage.
-If the damage dealt to the player overwhelms the shield's limit, it temporarily breaks, forcing the player to lower the shield and wait for a cooldown period before they can raise the shield again to block attacks.
+If the damage dealt to the player overwhelms the shield's limit, it temporarily breaks, forcing the player to lower the shield and wait for the shield's health to begin to regenerate (this takes 2 seconds) before they can raise the shield again to block attacks.

 If a shield is raised just before an attack hits it, the shield will absorb the attack without taking damage - this move is called a perfect block.
 Mastering this move greatly improves effective shield durability.